 Twenty five years ago we converted the old barn into a 6-bedded bunkhouse.
 Soon afterwards we started the campsite with widely separated pitches on terraces scattered across the mountainside.

 Middle Ninfa Farm is located just two miles from the historic market town of Abergavenny.
-It is reached by a steep, winding tarmaced road from Llanfoist, crossing the Monmouthshire and Brecon Canal which once served the iron works of Clydach Gorge and Pwll Ddu.
+It is reached by a steep, winding tarmacked road from Llanfoist, crossing the Monmouthshire and Brecon Canal which once served the iron works of Clydach Gorge and Pwll Ddu.
 The 23 acre farm lies in a historic and beautiful landscape, within the Brecon Beacons National Park on the edge of the Blaenavon Industrial Landscape World Heritage Site.

 This is excellent walking country and there are fine views over the Usk Valley of the Skirrid and rural Monmouthshire.
-The upper third of the land, which abuts the Woodland Trust owned Punchbowl, has been planted to broadleaf woodland.
+The upper third of the land, which abuts the Woodland Trust owned Punchbowl, has been planted to broadleaved woodland.
 In May this is a sea of bluebells.
-There is also an acre of withy beds, orchards, vegetable garden, grazing for horses and sheep, ducks, bees and a tennis/croquet court.
+There is also an acre of withy beds, orchards, vegetable garden, grazing for Fly, our elderly and characterful horse, and two donkeys, ducks, bees and a tennis/croquet court.

 We aim to practise and demonstrate sustainable land use through ecotourism, tree planting, rewilding and promotion of biodiversity, and so far as we can, to produce as much of our vegetables, fruits and other farm products as we can, usually with a surplus to sell.
 Surveys by Gwent Wildlife Trust and RSPB indicate that we are succeeding in our aim to increase biodiversity on the farm.
 We keep a notebook in one of the campsite toilet sheds in which to record sightings and other observations of interest.
 We are also grateful to receive copies of photos of wildlife.